amueller69/Law-School-Notes/Fall-2018/Torts/01-Law_and_Economics.md

           Aₓ = -pₓD
           Bᵧ = -pᵧD
           ```
-        * Where Aₓ and By are marginal costs of care for A and B respectively and -pₓD and -pᵧD are the reductions in expected damages for an additional unit of x or y.
+        * Where `Aₓ` and `By` are marginal costs of care for A and B respectively and `-pₓD` and `-pᵧD` are the reductions in expected damages for an additional unit of x or y.
     * **Thus, A and B should keep adding inputs of care until the reduction in expected damages is equal to the marginal cost of the last unit of care**
   * Inputs of care take two forms:
     1. Perform the activity more carefully
     1. Reduce the overall level of activity
-  * In previous hypothetical, Coase Theorem would assert that, if costs of voluntary negotiation are not prohibitive, A and B will agree to use x\* and y\* (i.e. optimal levels of care) because they maximize the party's joint incomes
+  * In previous hypothetical, Coase Theorem would assert that, if costs of voluntary negotiation are not prohibitive, A and B will agree to use `x*` and `y*` (i.e. optimal levels of care) because they maximize the party's joint incomes
     * If transactions are infeasible (A and B are strangers), however, there arises an externality problem: Why should B expend any resources on care if all benefits inure to A?
-    * Raises the important issue which becomes major focus of Law and Econ approach: **How liability rules can serve to internalize the costs of accidents and thereby induce A and B to invest x\* and y\* respectively**?
+    * Raises the important issue which becomes major focus of Law and Econ approach: **How liability rules can serve to internalize the costs of accidents and thereby induce A and B to invest `x*` and `y*` respectively**?
 * Liability Rules
   * Problem with this analysis: It assumes individuals fall into pre-determined roles of potential victim and potential injurer
     * In reality, level of care exercised may ultimately determine who is seen as the victim
     * This is simply an assumption though
   * No Liability
-    * Victim has incentive to invest to point where Aₓ=-pₓD, but injurer has no incentive to alter level of care since they won't accrue the benefits
+    * Victim has incentive to invest to point where `Aₓ=-pₓD`, but injurer has no incentive to alter level of care since they won't accrue the benefits
-    * Only efficient if injurers optimal care = 0
+    * Only efficient if injurers optimal care is 0
   * Strict Liability
-    * Symmetrical with zero liability - this time the potential victim has no incentive to take care because he is fully compensated, whereas injurer must invest in care up to point where Bᵧ=-pᵧD
+    * Symmetrical with zero liability - this time the potential victim has no incentive to take care because he is fully compensated, whereas injurer must invest in care up to point where `Bᵧ=-pᵧD`
     * More expensive, however, than no liability since no liability has no costs to administer
       * Perhaps victim does have small incentive to exercise care: to avoid legal costs
     * Argument that strict liability will induce injurer to greater level of care is nonsense, says Posner.
-Will never expend more than y\*, assuming the party is risk neutral
+Will never expend more than `y*`, assuming the party is risk neutral
   * Negligence
     * Rule can be reduced to the following (ignoring contributory negligence by assuming x=0): if injurers inputs are less than his optimal amount, he is liable for P's damages
       * This looks like a variant of the Hand formula
+      * Since D would only be liable for P's injuries if he failed to exercise this level of due care, he has incentive to exercise optimal level of care (`y*`)
+    * Reasons why negligence doesn't always induce proper level of care
+      * Depends on both injurer's and court's determination of `y*` and any slight difference may result in D being liable despite significant amount of resources on care but slightly below that required by court's determination.
+D is then liable for both P's damage and the cost of care it had taken and believed to have been sufficient.
+This is not allocatively efficient
+        * Care has a stochastic element-  a potential injurer may attempt to achieve a level of care `y*`, but his realized care is `y = y* + e`, where e is a random error term with a mean of zero
+      * Reasonable person standard used in negligence determination of `y*` where injurer lacks the capabilities of an average person
+  * Economic distinction between strict liability and negligence: incentives to avoid accidents by reducing the level of activity vs. incentives to avoid by increasing the care with which the activity is conducted
+    * Under strict liability, a potential injurer will interpret `y*` broadly.
+He is interested in any measure that would reduce his expected liability by more than the cost oft he measure; it is a matter of indifference to him whether the cost results from having to purchase some safety input or from forgoing the profits from a higher level of productive activity
+    * Under negligence, all that matters for potential injurer is confined to only the level of care.
+There is no incentive to reduce overall activity level since all injurer needs to do to avoid liability is to ensure that optimal level of care is taken
+      * When a court determines `y*`, as it must when the rule is negligence rather than strict liability, it may take a narrower view of the potential injurer's options
+        * Courts consider precautionary measures.
+It generally won't take into consideration whether a specific transaction or activity that lead to the injury was really necessary (i.e. in excess)
+          * Information costs of determining activity level are usually too high for court to attempt determining
+          * However, where information costs are low and optimal activity level are easy to obtain (ones that have high p regardless of level of precautions taken such as running into a burning building to get a hat), courts will find such activity negligent
+          * Argument that shift to negligence standard has lead to courts "subsidizing" dangerous but productive activities has no merit if this tradeoff is done right
+    * However, under strict liability standard, victim has no incentive to adjust activity level since he is fully compensated for any injury not caused by his failure to be careful
+    * Conversely, under standard of negligence, victim has incentive to adjust activity level because he won't be compensated if injurer takes proper care.
+Thus, he must internalize the costs of activity.
+    * **Conclusion: Different effects of strict liability and negligence on activity do not provide an economic reason for preferring strict liability to negligence.
+Neither standard is consistently more efficient than the other**